basarat/demo-typestyle/02-mixins/script.md

 # Reuse styles using TypeStyle mixins
 > TypeStyle’s style function allows you to give multiple objects as an argument.
 This provides a simple extensible reusability model.
-We cover mixin and mixin creators in this lesson.
+We cover typestyle mixin and mixin creators in this lesson.

 We have simple React Application that renders a div with a generated className to a root div in our `index.html`